gradle/gradle/design-docs/gradle-2.0.md

 * Change the default duplicatesStrategy to `fail` or perhaps `warn`.
 * Change the `Ear` type so that the generated descriptor takes precedence over a descriptor in the main content, similar to the manifest for `Jar` and the web XML for `War`.

-## Archive tasks + base plugin

-* Move defaults for output directory to the tasks and remove from base plugin.
-* Use `${task.name}.${task.extension}` as the default archive name, so that the default does not conflict with the default for another archive task.

-## Test output directories

-The current defaults for the outputs of tasks of type `Test` conflict with each other:

-* Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with the default for another `Test` task.
-* Change the default TestNG output directory.

 ## Remove old dependency result graph